Thesephi/oak-routing-ctrl-cloudflare-worker/README.md

 # How to use this template

-This template contains only a minimal set of files needed to develop & deploy a Cloudflare Worker application.
+This template contains only a minimal set of files needed to develop & deploy a Cloudflare Workers application.
 You're welcome to use it in whichever way you like, e.g. copying all the files, or selected files to mix & match as per your project needs.

+Pro-tip: executing `npm create oak-cloudflare-worker@latest` is the fastest way to clone this template to your local machine.

 # Example Deployment